Questions & Answers

 Spring Funding Cycle

-Letter of Interest due: 2nd Friday in December
+Letter of Interest Form (LOI) due: December

-Grant Proposal due: 3rd Friday in February
+Grant Proposal due: February

-Notice of Approval/Denial: 4th Friday in April
+Notice of Approval/Denial: April

 Grant Term: July 1st – June 30th